mrazjava/booklink-backend/README.md

 Upon a first login to `pgAdmin4` server connection to docker container running postgres must be established.
 Remember that persistence layer runs off docker engine so for pgAdmin4 sees the database at `pg` host, not localhost.

 #### DBeaver
 An alternative and excellent GUI for local administration of the database is [DBeaver](https://dbeaver.io/).
+This is a fat client which if preferred, must be downloaded and installed separately.

 ## Database Schema Management
 Default behavior of application with respect to the database varies depending on the environment: